hogeschool/basecamp/week07/inf-bc-w07-python.md

 2. One of the students has implemented the following code.
 	- Apply Input/Output testing and see if the program works correctly.
-	- Analyse the code (without execution) and see if you can detect the bug.
+	- Analyze the code (without execution) and see if you can detect the bug.
 	- Debug the code and validate your finding.

 ```python